osctl - command line interface for container management.

 Assume that a common snapshot is on the local node and also already

 on the destination node.
-Use option --from-snapshot
+Use option --from-snapshot to specify

 the snapshot name.
 The common snapshot is then used as a base for